vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/088/07_shuShmI_shardho.md

 Note that pṛtanāṣā́ṭ forms a ring with bhuriṣā́ṭ in 2a.

 The retroflex initial of -ṣā́h- in this cmpd is the result of the assimilation of -sto the retroflex final in the nom. sg. -ṣā́ṭ; see Schindler (Rt.
 Nouns p.
 48): 5 of the 9 forms of this cmpd are nom. sg.
 The retroflex is then spread throughout the paradigm (acc. sg.
 3x, gen. sg.
 1x) and also into the deriv. pṛtanāṣā́ya- (III.37.1).
-On the variable length of the root syllable in the oblique (-ṣā́ham 1x, -ṣáham, -as 3x), see Scar (612-13).
+On the variable length of the root syllable in the oblique (-ṣā́ham 1x, -ṣáham, -as 3x), see Scarlatta (612-13).